Eric Pearson Study Grant

 The recipient is required to give an oral report to Annual Conference, as well as contribute article/s as appropriate to Education.

-All research and travel must be completed by the end of 2017 with a final report being submitted to Communications before the last day of Term 1, 2018.
+All research and travel must be completed by the end of 2019 with a final report being submitted to the NSW Teachers Federation before the last day of Term 1, 2020.
 Failure to comply with these requirements will result in the recipient being required to refund any monetary amounts already received.

 The successful applicant will be required to sign a Deed of Agreement in relation to the above conditions.